EpicProGit/utd-notebook/README.md

 Jupiter uses an ORM called [Drizzle](https://orm.drizzle.team/) to interact with the database.
 In order to connect to the database, you will need to add the `DATABASE_URL` variable to your `.env` file.

-We're using Supabase as our database provider.
-You can create a supabase account [here](https://supabase.io/).
+We're using Neon as our database provider.
+You can create a Neon account [here](https://neon.com/).
 Once you have created an account, you can create a new project and add the `DATABASE_URL` to your `.env` file.
-From a Supabase project, you can find the `DATABASE_URL` by navigating to the `Settings` tab and clicking on the `Database` tab.
+From a Neon project, you can find the `DATABASE_URL` by navigating to the `Dashboard` tab and clicking on the `Connect` button.

 The Nebula API is used for image storage.
 The `NEBULA_API_URL` variable should be set to `https://api.utdnebula.com/` and the `NEBULA_API_STORAGE_BUCKET` variable to `jupiter`.
 An API key and storage key should be requested from the project lead for the `NEBULA_API_KEY` and `NEBULA_API_STORAGE_KEY` variables.